Illustration by Christine Fuller

 Keeping Dog without a Licence

-Whinburgh born George Barlow and his wife Mary Elizabeth came to Great Ellingham before the birth of their son Arthur in 1875.
+Whinburgh born George Barlow and his wife Mary Elizabeth arrived in Great Ellingham before the birth of their son Arthur in 1875.
 Accordingly, George appeared before the Magistrates about a year after settling in the village.
 A further son, George, was born three years later in 1878.

 Appointed Assistant Overseer of Great Ellingham

-The Norwich Mercury of 24th April, 1880 reported on a further appearance of George Barlow at the Petty Sessions at East Harling.
-On this occasion, George Barlow was appointed an Assistant Overseer of Great Ellingham with a yearly salary of £16.
+The Norwich Mercury of 24th April, 1880 reported on a further appearance of George Barlow at the Petty Sessions held in East Harling.
+On this occasion, George was appointed an Assistant Overseer of Great Ellingham with a yearly salary of £16.

 The Barlow Family

 By 1901, the family had moved to Long Street.
-George was then aged 54, his wife 59, son Arthur was 25 and George 21.
+George was then aged 54, his wife 59 and his sons Arthur and George were 25 and 21 respectively.

 George Barlow was buried in the same churchyard on February 8th, 1934.
 He was 87.